Skip to main content

 Usage

-1. Load your .gro file containing water molecules.
+1. Load a supported structure file containing cage-forming water molecules.

-2. Optionally load a guest .gro file as a separate layer.
+2. Optionally load a guest structure file as a separate layer.

 Trajectory Analysis